How to make a stone age house homework

 Once you have gathered the materials and tools, you need to choose a suitable location for your stone age house.
 You should look for an area with flat ground and easy access to natural resources such as water and food.

-See also How to become a dental hygienist
+See also How to pronounce issue

 Start with a Foundation